chipsalliance/firrtl-spec/spec.md

 "h-2a"
 ```

-String-encoded integer literals are usable in any place where an integer would
+String-encoded integer literals are only usable when constructing hardware
-be unless explicitly disallowed.
+integer literals.
+Any use in place of an integer is disallowed.

 # Types